johnbrc/MPD-Distribution/content/content.md

 ## Editable Source File ###

-Source files written in *MultiMarkdown* and are used to generate a range of **Read-Only Files**.
-They are are mainly of interest to translators and contributors.
+Source files are mainly of interest to translators and contributors.
+They are written in *MultiMarkdown* and are used to generate a range of [Read-Only Files].

 -	**MMD — MultiMarkdown** (*.md)